djfrsn/generator-slush-studio/README.md

 $ cd new-slush-studio && slush slush-studio
 ```

-## Getting To Know Studio
+## Getting To Know Studi˚

-To find out more about Studio, check out the [documentation](https://github.com/djfrsn/studio).
+To find out more about Studi˚, check out the [documentation](https://github.com/djfrsn/studio).

 ## Contributing